 Web Page Item Description Volume Settings (0-9) Disable Volume Control Dial ?
 Select this option to disable the volume control dial and enable digital volume control settings.
 SIP Volume ?
 Set the speaker volume for a SIP call.
 A value of 0 will mute the speaker during SIP calls.
 Multicast Volume ?
 Set the speaker volume for multicast audio streams.
 A value of 0 will mute the speaker during multicasts.
 Ring Volume ?
 Set the ring volume for incoming calls.
 A value of 0 will mute the speaker instead of playing the ring tone when Auto-Answer Incoming Calls is disabled.
 Sensor Volume ?
 Set the speaker volume for playing sensor activated audio.
 A value of 0 will mute the speaker during sensor activated audio.
 Push To Talk Volume ?
 Set the speaker volume for Push to Talk operation.
 A value of 0 will mute the speaker in Push to Talk mode.
-Volume Boost: ?
-Set the Boost level to increase the volume output of the speaker.
-Using No Volume Boost Volume Boost may introduce audio clipping and/or distortion.
-Boost is only recommended for use with volumes set to level 9. +4dB DTMF Settings Require Security Code ?
+Note : This setting will only appear if you are using the Talk-Back Speaker.
+Volume Boost +4dB Set the Boost level to increase the volume output of the speaker.
+Using Volume Boost may introduce audio clipping and/or distortion.
+Boost is only recommended for use with volumes set to level 9.
+DTMF Settings Require Security Code ?
 When selected, the user will be prompted to enter a Security Code (entered on this page) before being able to execute a page when calling the device.
 Security Code ?
 Type the Security Code in this field.
 The Security Code must only use characters '0-9', '' and '#'.
 Enter up to 25 characters.
 Enable DTMF Push to Talk ?
 This option is for noisy environments.
 When enabled, in an active call the remote phone can force receive only audio (setting the mic gain to max and muting the speaker) by pressing the '' key.
 Pressing the '#' key will force send only audio (setting the max speaker volume and muting the mic).
 Pressing the '0' key will restore full duplex operation with the normal microphone and speaker volume.
+Note : This setting will only appear if you are using the Talk-Back Speaker.
 Monitor DTMF Toggle Key ?
 Specify the key that toggles between monitor mode's 'talk' and 'listen' state.
 Defaults to '#'.
 Note: Some PBX's use # for other call functions Enable Stored Message Playback ?
 When selected, the caller will be prompted to select one of nine stored messages to play through the speaker.
 Stored messages may be customized on the Audiofiles page.